-LEGL 29LV Paralegal Internship
+LEGL 2953 Paralegal Internship

-(F,S) This course provides student with an opportunity to gain practical work experience under the supervision of an attorney or experienced paralegal in a day-to- day, on-site legal work environment.
-Prerequisite: Completion of ENGL 1013, LEGL 1043, LEGL 1104 or coordinator's consent.
-Students must complete 3 hours of work at the internship for every 1 hours of credit (120 for a 3 hours class, 160 hours for a 4 hour class, etc.).
-The placement may be in a private or public law office, corporate or government legal department or other appropriate law-related setting.
-In addition to on-site work, the student will meet at least 4 times with the Internship coordinator in a classroom setting or individually and complete additional requirements which may vary upon the placement and number of credit hours.
+(F, S) Provides the student with an opportunity to gain practical work experience under the supervision of an attorney or experienced paralegal in day-to-day, on-site office work.
+The student must complete 40 hours of work at the internship site for every 1 hour of credit (80 hours for 2 credit hour class; 120 hours for 3 hour class; 160 hours for 4 hour class, etc.).
+The placement may be a private or public law office, corporate or government legal department, or other appropriate law-related setting.
+In addition to on-site work, the student will meet and/or email several times with the Internship Coordinator in a classroom setting or individually and complete any additional requirements which may vary upon the placement and number of credit hours.
+The Internship can be a Paid or Unpaid Placement.
+If the Internship is a Paid placement (i.e., - employment in the legal field), the participation in the Internship should not supersede or take away from any duties which the student is expected to do as part of the employment contract.
+If there are concerns about this, they shall be addressed between the coordinator and the supervisor before the placement.
+Prerequisite: Paralegal Coordinator consent.